lowrycito/handbook/pages/study-manual-general-handbook-20-activities.md

 #### Church Activity Medical Assistance Program

-In the United States and Canada, the Church Activity Medical Assistance (CAMA) program provides secondary medical and dental assistance for injuries sustained while participating in a Church activity.
+In the United States, the Church Activity Medical Assistance (CAMA) program provides secondary medical and dental assistance for injuries sustained while participating in a Church activity.
 It also provides funeral assistance if necessary.
 This program is designed to supplement, not replace, a person’s own health and accident insurance.
 For more information, see “[FAQs—What Should I Do?](https://www.churchofjesuschrist.org/callings/church-safety-and-health/faqs-what-should-i-do "https://www.churchofjesuschrist.org/callings/church-safety-and-health/faqs-what-should-i-do")” on ChurchofJesusChrist.org.

 If an incident occurs during a Church-sponsored event, leaders determine if CAMA might be needed.
 Any leader may report an incident in the Global Incident Reporting system at [incidents.ChurchofJesusChrist.org](https://incidents.churchofjesuschrist.org "https://incidents.churchofjesuschrist.org").
 If the leader indicates that treatment beyond first aid is expected, the bishop will be notified and will receive enrollment information.
 The bishop considers a person’s ability to pay medical expenses by other means, such as personal insurance coverage or other resources.
 He may authorize the use of CAMA funds if he feels it is appropriate.